anshddoshi27/Revol/docs/backend/universal_header.md

 Tithi replaces multiple tools by offering onboarding, branding, bookings, payments, policies, notifications, CRM, analytics — all within one modular platform.

+**CRITICAL EXECUTION REQUIREMENT:**
+This project requires comprehensive multi-document consultation before any implementation.
+Do not assume you understand requirements from task descriptions alone.
+You must consult the design brief, context pack, and TITHI_DATABASE_COMPREHENSIVE_REPORT.md to fully understand all goals, architectural decisions, API patterns, and business requirements.
+Prioritize thoroughness over speed in requirements gathering.
+This is a multi-document project requiring cross-reference to ensure 100% compliance with all authoritative documents.
+The database report is essential for accurate backend integration and alignment with Tithi's spirit and functionalities.

 ### 0.2 Platform Architecture Overview
 Tithi is a white-labeled, multi-tenant booking platform where each tenant (business) has:
 - **Isolated data** with complete separation between business data